 - General Household Survey (now called the General Lifestyle Module) likewise is a good source of data about social and economic change

-- Labour Force Survey and Labour Market Trends is excellent for anything related to employment and unemployment
+- Labour Force Survey and Labour Market Trends, excellent for anything related to employment and unemployment

 Note: superseded from 2007 by Economic & Labour Market Review.

-- Nomis gives extraordinarily detailed official labour market statistics.
+- Nomis gives extraordinarily detailed and granular official labour market statistics.

 - Pension Trends for anything related to old age income replacement / poverty.